Skip to main content

 Yes.
 We accept unofficial transcripts with your application.
 Official transcripts will be requested if you are admitted to the program.

-No, we welcome applications from students with strong computational skills from diverse backgrounds, including computer science, data science, environmental science, ecology, engineering, and more.
+No, we welcome applications from students with strong computational skills from diverse backgrounds, including mathematics, data science, environmental science, biology, engineering, and more.

-No, students may enroll without a master’s degree.
-Successful applicants, however, will have had previous academic research experience.
+No, we accept outstanding students without a master’s degree.
+Successful applicants, however, will have had significant previous academic research experience.

-Application fee waivers are offered only for domestic students who have participated in specific research programs (i.e. McNair Scholars).
+Application fee waivers are offered only for domestic students who have participated in specific national research programs (i.e. McNair Scholars).
+International students are not eligible for application fee waivers.